-- Train front-line employees to be welcoming, without being overwhelming.
-Ideally, they should be warm, but not gushing, and show real enthusiasm for the job.
+- Training front-line employees to make a good impression.
+They should be warm, but not gushing, and show real enthusiasm for the job.

-- Make sure your staff understand how to engage with followers on social media in order to welcome new customers and build relationships with existing customers.
+- Making sure your employees understand how to engage with followers on social media in order to welcome new customers and build relationships with existing ones.